ubnetdef/website/content/courses/syssec.md

 ## Homework Assignments
-Homework will generally be assigned each week, and will likely be based on the topics in the [class schedule](#class-schedule).
+Homework will  be assigned each week, and will be based on the topics in the [class schedule](#class-schedule).
 Unless otherwise specified, they will be released and submitted at [ublearns.buffalo.edu](https://ublearns.buffalo.edu).

 ## Class Schedule